 So the audio head-tracking has already been used for years.
 Now this technology get’s already built into headphones.
 I like to consider it as the new ANC (active noise canceling).
 It quickly got integrated into the newer products.
 But with headphones you don’t need your eyes, right?
 So let’s have a closer listen what our ears can do:

 The vast majority where audio head tracking is involved is in combination with visual media.
 An example for an audio only head-tracking application would be AR soundwalks, but there is currently not really a market for this, it’s interesting but very niche.
 However, just recently Apple announced dynamic head tracking support for its music streaming service Apple Music.

-Head tracking support for Apple Spatial Audio is actually not that new, the VOD (video on demand) sector offers head tracking since the inception of Apple’s Spatial Audio.
+Head tracking support for Apple Spatial Audio is actually not that new, the VOD (video on demand) sector offers head tracking since the inception of Apple’s turn on surround sound.
 Which is, to be fair, still quite new.
 You can learn more about that here.

 Something to point out here is that in the context of VOD the head tracking is audio only, which means that only the audio reacts to the head movements, the video doesn’t.
 This obviously backs up the relevance of audio head tracking.

 To come back to the announced head tracking support for Apple Music, it’ll be exciting to see how this will impact the audio consumer market.
 In my opinion there is room for improvement regarding head tracked spatial audio with Apple Music, which you can read here.
 But with the introduction of head tracking this could and probably will be quite an improvement!

 The short answer is no, but we need to clarify that a bit.
 There are currently two possibilities for audio head tracking available: